sveltejs/kit/documentation/docs/01-routing.md

 <h1>{item.title}</h1>
 ```

+You can directly access the data returned by one of these simple endpoints by adding `/__data.json` to the end of your page URL.
+Following the previous examples, if our `[id]` is `1234`, our direct endpoint URL would be: `/items/1234/__data.json`.

 #### POST, PUT, PATCH, DELETE

 Endpoints can handle any HTTP method — not just `GET` — by exporting the corresponding function: